Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Conclusions

 \section{Conclusions}

-In this paper, we investigated the statistical AoI minimization problem for status update over multi-state fading channels.
-We tackled this nonconvex problem by converting it to a fractional programming problem and a convex problem for small and large AoI exponents, respectively, and derived an efficient and near-optimal sampling interval scheme.
-How sampling interval should be tuned catering for different AoI exponents was shown.
+We investigated the statistical AoI minimization problem for status update over multi-state fading channels, which was approximated to a fractional programming problem and a convex problem for small and large AoI exponents, respectively.
+Solving them, We derived an efficient and near-optimal sampling interval scheme, in which how the sampling interval should be tuned with different AoI exponents was shown.
 In particular, for the extremely stringent AoI requirement, the sampling interval converged to a constant regardless of CSI's variation.
 The numerical results verified that our proposed scheme can significantly reduce the AoI with the given age violation probability and thus guarantee the excellent performance in terms of freshness of information.
+In future work, we would like to extend the research to multi-status statistical-AoI optimization in various multiple access scenarios, such as TDMA, FDMA, and NOMA.
+Moveover, our work can be seamlessly incorporated with some wireless transmission techniques, such as intelligent reflected surface techniques, to enhance the channel quality for providing higher level of information freshness.